User guide release date: February 09, 2024

 Save: Saves the current receiver configuration to battery backed RAM (BBR) and flash from read access memory (RAM) of the receiver

 Load: Loads the last configuration that was saved to BBR and flash, ignoring what is configured in the RAM layer.

-Revert: Reverts to the default firmware configuration and ignores all the configurations done in BBR, flash or the RAM layer of the receiver
+Revert: Reverts to the default firmware configuration and clears all the configurations done in BBR, flash or the RAM layer of the receiver

 When a device is connected and u-center 2 is receiving data, the Restart section gives the option to perform a Cold start or Hot start.

 Selecting Debug will enable a range of messages best suited for debugging the device configuration.